guiyumin/InfinityCMS/README.md

    └─ js/
 ```

-3. Update `.env.php` to use your theme:
+3. Update `config.php` to use your theme:

 ```php
 'app' => [